usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Implosion_, by The Bug, Ghost Dubs
 - _HAYWARDxDÄLEK_, by dälek, Charles Hayward
 - _Heavy Rocks (2011)_, by Boris
 - _Amplifier Worship_, by Boris
 - _Pink_, by Boris
-- _Stygian Bough Volume II_, by Bell Witch, Aerial Ruin
-- _Live Laugh Love_, by Earl Sweatshirt

 </details>